gershnik/Translit/README.md

 ### Uninstallation

-To completely uninstall Translit issue the following commands in Terminal
+To completely uninstall Translit issue the following commands in Terminal:

 * If you installed Translit only for yourself